mbalc/election2k/README.md

 ### Build:

+##### Requirements
-Building the project requires following packages to be installed and available from python
+Building the project requires python3 to be installed and on the path.
+Also, following packages should installed and available from python
 interpreter:
 - xlrd, xlwt
 - numpy
 - django

-Once I find time to figure out how to conveniently share pip envs I'll include this info as a piece of some code.
+If that's not the case, you can:
+- `sh ./setupPy.sh` to create a venv on path `../gen` relatively to dir frm which you run the script and install required packages there

+...and next time you can just `source ../gen/bin/activate` to have these installed packages available from `python` shell again

+##### Building website
 To build the website do the following:
 - `sh ./initData.sh` to (fetch official data files from original website)
-- `python src/parseData.py` (parse these files into one usable by the main script)
+- `python src/parse_data.py` (parse these files into one usable by the main script)
 - (optional) set `src/config.py` according to your needs

 and finally: